Maetzi87/weather-chart-card/README.md

 ### HACS

-This card is available in HACS (Home Assistant Community Store).
-HACS is a third party community store and is not included in Home Assistant out of the box.
+You need to add this repository as custom_repository in HACS in order to add the Card.
+(Type = Dashboard)

 #### Configuration variables: